Healthy eating is very important to me – and I love finding new foods to introduce into my diet whenever I can.

 I’ve finally mastered the perfect omelette!

-My Dad makes delicious omelets, so he taught me how to make them for my lunch before I moved out.
+My Dad makes delicious omelettes, so he taught me how to make them for my lunch before I moved out.
+I love adding all my favourite things to omelettes, such as ham, spinach or cheese.

 Eggs are so versatile!
 They should be eaten in moderation, but I love that you can eat a fried egg one day, an omelette the next day and scrambled eggs the next.

-Are there any healthy foods you eat everyday?
+Are there any healthy foods you eat every day?
 What is one food you would love to introduce into your diet?
 Do you have any delicious and healthy recipe suggestions?

 Let me know all your thoughts in the comments below 🙂